Our weight loss program

 If you have a band and are struggling to maintain weight loss, or have developed other complications, we'll work with you to ensure that your band is properly positioned and functioning.
 If functional, we help you get the most effect from your band.
 If the band is no longer working, we can remove the device and discuss surgical and nonsurgical treatment options for weight loss.

 Many insurance plans cover medical weight loss services.
-Check with your doctor for specific information.
+Check with your insurance provider for specific information.